cristianpjensen/diffusiongym/docs/registries.rst

 Using the Registries
 ====================

-When deining a base model and a reward function, it is recommended to register them so that they can be easily combined using ``flow_gym.make``.
+When deining a base model and a reward function, it is recommended to register them so that they can be easily combined using ``flowgym.make``.
 You can register them as follows:

 .. code-block:: python